evgeny-golubev/Gettext/README.md

-Gettext
+Gettext for Wordpress
 ===============

 Sublime Text syntax and build system for Gettext `.po` files

 ### Installation:
-Use Package Controller or create a the directory `SimplePHPUnit` in your Sublime Text Packages directory, and you're ready to go.
+Create a the directory `Gettext` in your Sublime Text Packages directory, clone this repository and you're ready to go.

 ### Usage:
 Press `F7` for build if use `Automatic` for build systems or select `Tools/Build System/Gettext` menu item preliminarily.